-Women’s and Gender Studies is an interdisciplinary department offering an undergraduate major and a minor, a 5-year B.A./M.A., a Master of Arts (M.A.), and a 4-course Graduate Certificate.
+Women’s and Gender Studies is an interdisciplinary department offering an undergraduate major and a minor, a combined BA/MA, a Master of Arts (MA), and a four-course Graduate Certificate.
+We also offer a joint Master's Program in Women's and Gender Studies & Social Work (MSW).
 Women’s and Gender Studies courses examine women’s lives, conditions, and contributions within their historical, social, cultural, national and transnational contexts and they explore how gender is constructed and negotiated within and across societies.
 Women’s and men’s identities and experiences are examined through the constructs of gender, race, class, age, ability, sexuality, culture, religion, nation, etc. within broader historical, social, and global contexts, such as colonialism, globalization, among others.

 The interdisciplinary Women's and Gender Studies major and minor combine courses taken in the Department of Women's and Gender Studies with approved elective courses offered in other departments and programs around the university.
-Courses are offered regularly by many departments in the college of Liberal Arts and Social Sciences –in the social sciences, the humanities, philosophy, and religion—as well as by the College of Communication and the College of Education.
+Courses are offered regularly by many departments in the college of Liberal Arts and Social Sciences –in the social sciences, and in the humanities—as well as by the other colleges and schools throughout the university.

 In addition, many students decide to combine a Women's and Gender Studies major with a second major in another discipline.
 A double major is a rich educational experience and is actually easy to accomplish.
 To do so, you can double count courses that fulfill both Women's and Gender Studies and Liberal Studies requirements, and you can double count half of the courses that fulfill the requirements of both majors.
-And we now have a 5 Year B.A./M.A.
-Program that allows you to get both an undergraduate and graduate degree in five years.
+We now have a combined BA/MA program that allows you to get both an undergraduate and graduate degree in five years.
 Students must apply their junior year for the program.

 Students who would like to know more about the Department of Women’s and Gender Studies are invited to speak with the department chair, and other faculty members of the department (5th Floor of Schmitt Academic Center) and/or visit the Department of Women's and Gender Studies website.